BonoboPLC/bonoboplc_wiki/administration/subscriptionlottery.md

 Alternatively you can enable players to purchase one time tickets.

 ## Retail
-Tickets can be sold at retail locations using the Sales Agent application compatible with any smart device.
+Tickets and Subscriptions can be sold at retail locations using the Sales Agent application.
 You can easily sell and print tickets by using your existing PC and thermal printer.

 ## Telesales & Canvassers